ahmadgirach/micro-site/README.md

-# 🌐 Microsite.live — An open source and a better alternative to about.me
+# 🌐 Microsite — An open source and a better alternative to about.me

 An open-source **microsite generator** for developers, creators, and professionals.
 Share your bio, projects, blog posts, and bookmarks — all in one beautiful page.